Shalu Kurian

-Shalu Susan Kurian is an Indian actress who has worked in Malayalam and Tamil-language television productions.
-She is known for her work on the television series Chandanamazha, which aired on Asianet.
+Shalu Susan Kurian is an Indian actress who predominantly works in Malayalam television serials.
+She is best known for her character Varsha in the television series Chandanamazha, which had aired on Asianet.

 She made her debut in the 2008 film Jubilee and went on to act in television serials such as Swami Ayyappan, Nizhalkkannadi, Kadamattathachan and Snehakoodu.
+She has also appeared in TV shows like Tamaar padaar, Super Jodi, Urvashi theatres and Star Magic.

 Biography

 Kurian attended BMS school, Vazhoor St. Paul's and MD Seminary.
 She gained a degree at Bacelious college, Kottayam.
 She lives in Kottayam.
 She is married to Melvin and has a son, Alister Melvin.

 Filmography

 Television

 All TV series are in Malayalam language unless noted otherwise.